codio/site/source/blog/articles/2013/04/say-it-with-a-sample.html.md

 - The tutorial seamlessly wrapped up with a **real, fully working code example**
 - Interactivity - being able to run, explore, fork, edit etc.

-... and this is exactly what Codio: Annotations offers.
+... and this is exactly what Codio:Annotations offers.

 ##The same tutorial run in Codio
 So, let's see how Codio can change the approach to the same tutorial